-There are currently 41 names in this directory beginning with the letter R.
+There are 41 names in this directory beginning with the letter R.

 A type of structure used to house electronic components that permits convenient removal of portions of the equipment.